TaylonSopeletto/gympro/equipment-detector/readme.md

 ## Executing

-You will need a dataset of images for traininig and evaluation the model The folder structure on the root of /equipment-detector should look like this:
+You will need a dataset of images for traininig and evaluation the model The folder struture should look like this:

 - dataset/train: around 150 images of each equipment
 - dataset/val: around 30 images of each equipment